MirelaGTulbure/gaec-lab/content/authors/varuntiwari/_index.md

   url: "https://cnr.ncsu.edu/geospatial/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. student with the Center for Geospatial Analytics at North Carolina State University.
+bio: Varun is currently a postdoctoral fellow at Clark University.

 interests:
 - Flooding